Montréal bucket list bike rides perfect for visitors

 Once you hit Laurier Park, take the underpasses of either Christophe-Colomb Avenue or Saint-Hubert Street and continue into Little Italy and La Petite-Patrie, where no trip is complete without a visit to the Jean-Talon Market.
 Those in need of a caffeine-injection won’t want to miss an espresso standing amongst Italian locals at the counter of Caffè Italia.

-Refuelled and recharged, continue north through Villeray, one of the city’s newest cooler districts, home to young artists and artisans.
-Using the biking lanes of Christophe-Colomb Avenue, use your pedal power until you reach the Prairies River.
-Swing right and both the Parc-nature de l'Île-de-la-Visitation and the Île-de-la-Visitation itself await.
+Refuelled and recharged, continue north through Villeray, one of the city’s most happening districts, and home to young artists and artisans.
+Via the biking lanes of Christophe-Colomb Avenue, use your pedal power until you reach the Prairies River.
+Swing right and both the l'Île-de-la-Visitation awaits.

 Taking its name from the parish of the Visitation of the Blessed Virgin-Mary founded in 1736, Montréalers have been visiting this peaceful slice of heaven for hundreds of years.
-The buildings of the historic Sault-au-Récollet district here were proclaimed a historic site, and a wander past them and the ruins on the island is like stepping back in time.
-The calm flow of the river is well-suited for a lazy break in the grass – and the myriad paths and hills here are popular with cross-country skiers and toboggan riders in the winter months.
+The buildings of the historic Sault-au-Récollet district here were proclaimed a historic site, and a wander past the ruins is like stepping back in time.
+The calm flow of the river is well-suited for a lazy break in the grass, and the myriad paths and hills here are popular with cross-country skiers and toboggan riders in the winter months.

 Want to impress the folks back home?
 This circuit not only takes you through several intriguing outer Montréal arrondissements, but ends on a sandy beach with prime swimming and shady spots to rest the day away.

 With the hillside towers of the Université de Montréal in view, turn right up Dunlop Avenue and head north, with a slight zig-zag left on Ducharme Avenue, right on de Vimy Avenue, left on Barclay Avenue, and right again on Wilderton Avenue.
 Proceed across Jean-Talon Street West and right into the Town of Mount Royal, a self-proclaimed garden city in the heart of Montréal that lives up to the hype.
-Take a breath at the Connaught Park Rose Garden and see it for yourself.
+Take a breath at the Pierre Elliot Trudeau Rose Garden in Connaught Park and see it for yourself.

 Back on-route, pass through the Bois-Franc and past Saraguay suburbs, and take Gouin Boulevard West through leafy Roxboro on the banks of the Prairies River.
 The Île de Roxboro makes for another quick rest-stop amongst the trees and continuing west on either Gouin or de Pierrefonds Boulevards, you’ll pass through what locals refer to as the West Island.